lbs of Ocean Impact Plastic collected.Learn more about us & our mission

 Our first self-built clean-up program is located in Demak on the Indonesian island of Java.
 The site is located at the mouth of several rivers carrying large amounts of plastic waste from the inland towards the ocean.
 Most of the plastic waste recovered there is not yet so heavily contaminated and decomposed, so that it only has to be sorted and roughly cleaned on site before being processed.

 With the goal of a circular economy, our backpacks are made of recycled materials and are particularly durable.
 They consciously forgo the need for constant new collection cycles and pursue a timeless, minimalist design language.
 Instead of following seasonal trends, our customers can rely on them for as long as possible.
-And if something does need to be repaired, you can take advantage of the free repair service.
+And if something does need to be repaired, our customers can take advantage of the free spare parts service.

 The aim is to create greater awareness worldwide – both with our clean-up program and on-site information activities in Indonesia, but also by raising people's awareness of plastic recycling worldwide.
 "Create an Impact" – we encourage people to reflect, to question their own actions and to work together to bring about positive change.